rice-solar-physics/IonPopSolver/README.md

 Upon running the code you are also asked to supply the atomic number of the element to solve for and the ion range.
 These inputs can be 26 (iron) and 1 to 27 (neutral to fully ionized iron).

 The output file format is time, Te, T_eff, number density, ionization states...

+##TODO:
+ + Move RadiationModel to submodule that is shared with HYDRAD; ensures that we are treating radiation the same way in both codes
+ + Move atomic database out of radiation model.
+Use apolloDB
+ + Can it handle more than one element?
+ + XML config files